tomit4/intro_to_dsa/docs/algorithms.md

 console.log(`twoSum([${nums}], ${target}) :=>`, twoSum(nums, target));
 ```

-If we run the above, the numMap will simply be populated with the indexes and
+If we run the above, the numMap will simply be populated with the indices and
 values within the array, with the values being the keys, and the indices being
 the values of the `numMap`: